jraqula/s3-resource/README.md

 * `bucket`: *Required.* The name of the bucket.

+* `signatures_bucket`: *Required.* The signature file for each detected/created
+   blob will appear in this bucket.

+* `signature_postfix`: *Optional.* The signature file for each detected/created
+   blob will have this string appended to the filename of the original blob.

 * `access_key_id`: *Optional.* The AWS access key to use when accessing the bucket.